-- chapter unless, upon the request of an animal care services officer or licensed peace officer at the time of the violation, valid proof of registration was produced by the person so charged. - (b) No person may own, keep, harbor or have custody or control of a dog or cat over four (4) months of age within the city, unless the dog or cat has been immunized against rabies in accordance with this chapter and state law.
-Application; prerequisites.
-Written application for registrations and payment of the applicable registration fees must be made to the city's collections section, animal care services division, or participating veterinarians.
-The application must include the name, address, phone number, state-issued driver's license or identification number, and date of birth of the applicant, a description of the animal, and a currently valid rabies certificate issued by a licensed veterinarian. - (c) Every owner or keeper of a dog or cat immunized against rabies as required in this chapter must procure a rabies vaccination certificate from the veterinarian administering the vaccine.
-When to apply.
-An owner must make application for registration within ten (10) days after obtaining a dog or cat over four (4) months of age, except that this requirement will not apply to a nonresident individual keeping a dog or cat within the city for no longer than sixty (60) days. - (1) It is presumed, in a prosecution of a violation of this section, that the dog or cat, owned by the person charged with the violation, was obtained more than ten (10) days prior to the date of the violation. - (2) It is presumed, in a prosecution of a violation of the exception contained in this section, that the person charged with the violation is a resident of the city and that the person has kept the dog or cat within the city for a period exceeding sixty (60) days. - (d) A veterinarian who vaccinates a dog or cat as required by this chapter must furnish the owner or keeper of the dog or cat with a metal tag bearing a number corresponding to the number placed on the vaccination certificate, and with lettering showing immunization and the year thereof.
-This tag must be attached to the collar or harness of the dog or cat for which it was issued and must be worn at all times in a conspicuous place on the collar or harness. - (1) It is presumed, in a prosecution for a violation of this subsection, that the dog or cat owned, kept, or harbored by, or under the custody or control of the person so charged was over four (4) months of age on the date of the violation. - (2) It is presumed, in a prosecution for a violation of this subsection, that the person charged with owning, keeping, harboring, or having custody or control of a dog or cat required to be registered under this subsection did not register the subject animal in accordance with this chapter unless, upon the request of an animal care services officer or licensed peace officer at the time of the violation, valid proof of registration was produced by the person so charged. - (e) Application; prerequisites.
+- (a) Required.
+No person may own, keep, harbor, or have custody or control of any dog or cat over four (4) months of age within the city without having said dog or cat implanted with a microchip that is to be registered with both animal care services and the issuing microchip company, except as permitted by section 6-28(b) of this Code. - (b) No person may own, keep, harbor or have custody or control of a dog or cat over four (4) months of age within the city, unless the dog or cat has been immunized against rabies in accordance with this chapter and state law. - (c) Every owner or keeper of a dog or cat immunized against rabies as required in this chapter must procure a rabies vaccination certificate from the veterinarian administering the vaccine. - (d) A veterinarian who vaccinates a dog or cat as required by this chapter must furnish the owner or keeper of the dog or cat with a metal tag bearing a number corresponding to the number placed on the vaccination certificate, and with lettering showing immunization and the year thereof.
+This tag must be attached to the collar or harness of the dog or cat for which it was issued and must be worn at all times in a conspicuous place on the collar or harness.(1) - It is presumed, in a prosecution for a violation of this subsection, that the dog or cat owned, kept, or harbored by, or under the custody or control of the person so charged was over four (4) months of age on the date of the violation. - (2) It is presumed, in a prosecution for a violation of this subsection, that the person charged with owning, keeping, harboring, or having custody or control of a dog or cat required to be registered under this subsection did not register the subject animal in accordance with this chapter unless, upon the request of an animal care services officer or licensed peace officer at the time of the violation, valid proof of registration was produced by the person so charged. - (e) Application; prerequisites.
 Written application for registrations and payment of the applicable fees must be made to the city's collections section, animal care services division, or participating veterinarians.
 The application must include the name, address, phone number, state-issued driver's license or identification number, and date of birth of the applicant, a description of the animal, rabies vaccination information and microchip information. - (f) When to apply.
 An owner must make application for registration within ten (10) days after obtaining a dog or cat over four (4) months of age, except that this requirement will not apply to a nonresident individual keeping a dog or cat within the city for no longer than sixty (60) days. - (1) It is presumed, in a prosecution of a violation of this section, that the dog or cat, owned by the person charged with the violation, was obtained more than ten (10) days prior to the date of the violation. - (2) It is presumed, in a prosecution of a violation of the exception contained in this section, that the person charged with the violation is a resident of the city and that the person has kept the dog or cat within the city for a period exceeding sixty (60) days.